 So you’ve invested a lot of time and money into creating the perfect ad for your product or service.
 Now to decide on the most efficient place to display it.
-Bing vs Google?
+Bing vs. Google?

-Should you go for the more popular choice, Google Ads.
+Should you go for the more popular choice, Google Ads?
 Or do you take an alternative route and opt for Bing Ads to showcase your campaign to the public?
 It’s all up to you and it could be both.
 Let’s have a closer look at each:

-- Google, the mighty search engine network used by millions of people worldwide daily.
+- Google, is the mighty search engine network used by millions of people worldwide daily.
 There are over 70,000 Google searches every second, making them the network market leaders in the digital world.
 Launched in 1997, Google continues to dominate the web today by providing the public with an answer to almost anything.

 - Bing, coming in a close second Bing reaches 12 billion searches worldwide on a monthly basis.
 The company launched in 2009 and is owned by Microsoft with power over both Yahoo and AOL search engines.
 By choosing this network, you can promote your campaign over all three platforms.
-Bing is also used by third party search engines such as Ecosia and Brave.
+Bing is also used by third-party search engines such as Ecosia and Brave.

-The following blog allows you to explore the similarities and differences between Google Ads vs Bing Ads to gain an insight into their many features and shine a light on which network could benefit your ad campaigns the most.
+The following blog allows you to explore the similarities and differences between Google Ads vs Bing Ads to gain insight into their many features and shine a light on which network could benefit your ad campaigns the most.

 Bing Ads Features